 It’s a hybrid that’s mainly bred to keep its owners company.

-Other than their descendant who’s still waiting for approval by the American Kennel Club, both the Shetland Sheepdog as well as the Miniature Pinscher have been bred for a while now.
+Other than their descendants who are still waiting for approval by the American Kennel Club, both the Shetland Sheepdog as well as the Miniature Pinscher has been bred for a while now.